Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 PKI Lineage Note

 The Registry Specification uses Ed25519 signatures over canonical JSON with versioned signature prefixing.
-The trust root model — where a signing authority publishes its public key at a stable, TLS-protected URL and signs all registry records — follows the same architectural pattern as X.509 certificate authority infrastructure.
+The trust root model — where a signing authority publishes its public key at a stable, TLS-protected URL and signs all registry records — follows, by analogy, the same architectural pattern as X.509 certificate authority infrastructure.
 Any relying party can independently verify registry records without trusting the registry itself, using only the published public key.

 § 04